Onidotmoe/GeonBit.UI.Extensions/README.md

 ## SliderVertical
 Just a vertical version of the existing Slider control, demonstrated again in the colorpicker.

+## TitleBar
+Allows movement of the entire window similar to the default windows titlebar.
+You can safely set "Window.IsBorderless = True" and get a custom look to your game.

 ### Note
 Changes that fix or add more things could happen.
 Like improving on the font rendering in the colorpicker.